 Week 6.
 Santa Barbara to San Diego, California

 South of Santa Barbara, we'll again remain close to the Pacific, even through the urban sprawl of the City of Angels.
-We'll camp at several more great state beaches before making our final approach to the Mexican border and our ultimate destination of the funky, but chic, Point Loma Hostel in San Diego.
+We'll camp at several more great state beaches before making our final approach to the Mexican border and our ultimate destination of San Diego.
 It's a stunning finish to an extraordinary trip -- from the cool, green Canadian border to the golden sands of Southern California.